-Tread carefully so that neither your subject nor you are damaged in the process.
+Here's how to tread carefully so that neither you or your subject are damaged in the process.

-While writing about a tragedy, it’s particularly delicate to approach a survivor and ask them to relive a traumatic experience they’ve just lived through.
+While writing about a tragedy, it’s particularly delicate approaching a survivor and asking them to relive a traumatic experience they’ve lived through.

 Take extra care.
 Treat them with dignity, but at the same time show empathy for their circumstances.

 Avoid asking questions related to their close family members/relatives who may have perished in the tragedy, unless they are forthcoming about it.

 Always respect local customs while trying to establish contact with someone involved in a tragedy.

 In Nepal, for example, Hindu religious rules can sometimes mean that mourners (especially women) don't talk to strangers.